open-compass/opencompass/docs/en/MMBench.md

 ```

-## Load OmniMMBench
+## Load MMBench
-We provide a code snippet as an example of loading OmniMMBench
+We provide a code snippet as an example of loading MMBench

 ```python
 import base64